-Why is mapping out a voice over business plan an indispensable step toward building a career as a professional voice actor?
+Why is mapping out a voice over business plan a must for building a career as a professional voice actor?

-The truth is, if you plan on pursuing self-employment in the voice industry, and intend to reach a point where you’re fully supporting yourself via your voice acting work, then crafting a business plan is a process that, sooner or later, you’re going to have to undertake.
+The truth is, if you plan on pursuing self-employment in the voice industry, and intend to reach a point where you’re fully supporting yourself by doing voice overs and voice acting work, then crafting a business plan is something you are absolutely going to have to do.

-If you want your voice acting career to be treated seriously, then you first have to start treating yourself like a business.
+If you want your voice acting career to be treated seriously, then you first have to start treating voice acting like a business (your business, as a matter of fact).
 And the product that you’re selling, in this case, is literally your own voice.

-But you can’t sell your voice without a business plan.
-Having a business plan will help you stay motivated; remind you why you want to be self-employed, and what you offer that differentiates your services from other voice talent.
-It will help you keep track of your business budget and assess where you may need some financial backing in order to achieve your goals.
+Having a business plan will help you stay motivated; remind you of why you want to be self-employed, and what you offer that makes your services different from those of other voice talent.
+It will help you keep track of your business and assess where you may need some financial backing in order to achieve your goals.

 As your business takes off, it is important that you regularly check in with the goals that you initially set, and continue to revise and update them.
-Your voice over business plan should be a living, breathing entity that evolves with time.
+Your voice over business plan should be a living, breathing document that matures over time.

-Your voice over business plan should open with a description that succinctly expresses your business’s purpose, the industry it will belong to, and the demographic you’re hoping to target.
-Make sure to include personal objectives and any additional elements that will contribute to your company’s success.
-This opening proposal will function as the backbone for all other sections of your voice over business plan.
+Your voice over business plan should open with a description that clearly expresses your business’ purpose, the industry it will belong to, and the demographic you’re hoping to target.
+Make sure to include personal objectives and any extra factors that will contribute to your company’s success.
+This opening proposal will serve as the backbone for all other sections of your voice over business plan.

 This section of your voice over business plan should be devoted to outlining the services you offer, including any complementary services, like music production, copywriting, or post-production.
 Outline the solutions that you provide to your clients and how they benefit from working with you specifically.
 List your rates for each type of voice over service.